OpenDSA/OpenDSA/RST/en/Design/DesignPatterns.rst

 shared information about strokes and shapes, and it might also contain the exact location for that instance of the character on the page.

-Flyweights are used in the implementation for the PR quadtree data structure for storing collections of point objects, described in Module :numref:`<Spatial>`.
+Flyweights are used in the implementation for the :ref:`PR quadtree <PR quadtree> <Spatial>` for storing collections of point objects.
-In a PR quadtree, we again have a tree with leaf nodes.
-Many of these leaf nodes represent empty areas, and so the only information that they store is the fact that they are empty.
+In a PR quadtree, many of the :term:`leaf nodes <leaf node>` represent empty areas, and the only information that they store is the fact that they are empty.
-These identical nodes can be implemented using a reference to a single instance of the flyweight for better memory efficiency.
+These identical nodes can be implemented using a reference to a single instance of the flyweight to reduce memory costs.

 Visitor
 -------